School Council Assembly.

 - Make things happen – or explain why they can’t!

-The dedicated team meet regularly, twice a week when possible, to discuss current issues alongside Ms Harcup.
+The dedicated team meet regularly, once a week when possible, to discuss current issues alongside Ms Harcup.

 Some of the activities the council team have been involved with this year include: